Girls can work toward a range of amazing awards to mark their achievements

 A girl has to complete the following combination of activities within the same theme to achieve the Theme award for that section:

 - One skills builder stage

-- A certain number of hours of unit meeting activities: 3 hours for Rainbows, 4 hours for Brownies and 5 hours for Guides and Rangers
+- A certain number of hours of unit meeting activities: two hours for Rainbows, three hours for Brownies and four hours for Guides and Rangers.

-It’s a great achievement and a big commitment.
-So it’s up to each girl whether she chooses to complete a section Gold award.
+These awards are a great achievement and a big commitment.
+So it’s up to each girl whether she chooses to complete the top awards.

-There are woven and metal badges for the section Gold awards - and the metal pin badges have a secret message on the back of them.
+There are woven and metal badges for the top awards - and the Gold award metal pin badges have a secret message on the back of them.

 Taking it further

 As girls progress through guiding, those who want an extra challenge can complete further awards outside of the programme themes.
 These awards will be familiar as they’ve long been a part of guiding.
 They’re a chance for young women to take on wide-reaching adventures in their community and internationally.

 The Queen’s Guide award is the highest award you can work towards in guiding.
 It gives members the chance to develop their skills, have adventures and challenge themselves while contributing to guiding and their local community.

 Who’s it for?
 Members aged 16-30 years old